Orlando Fab Five Lakes

 For information on Lakeshore Park, call the City of Ocoee Parks and Recreation at 407-905-3180.

 (Barnett Park Frog Pond, Bear Creek, Lake Island Park, and Santiago): Because the URBAN PONDS are put-and-take channel catfish fisheries and channel catfish are a warm water species, this quarter is usually outstanding.
 Try fishing chicken liver rigged on a #6 or #8 hook around the “Baited Fishing Area” signs.
 Nightcrawlers and wigglers are excellent second choices for bait.

 However, increases in the last decade of cormorant (fish-eating bird) activity have required our project to try various stocking techniques to overcome this challenge.
 Barnett Park will be stocked with 4,500 channel catfish from our Richloam fish hatchery by the first week in April.
 These should be approximately half a pound each and large enough to avoid the cormorants.

 The City of Winter Park purchased 2,750 large channel catfish (one pound each) from Georgia Select Hatchery that Pawere stocked in Lake Island Park in September 2010, and these also should result in good catfishing.
 Because it is difficult and expensive to stock the larger channel catfish, stocking smaller catfish at very high rates in Bear Creek and Santiago works to overwhelm the bird predation.

-By the end of April, the migration of majority of cormorants migrated north should happen.
+By the end of April, the migration of the majority of cormorants migrated north should happen.
 It will remain a test of how successful Bear Creek’s and Santiago’s channel catfish stocking program can be.
 However, channel catfish are the management focus of these small ponds.
 Decent largemouth bass fishing spots near me can be successful on Bear Creek using wacky-rigged finesse plastics, and topwater plugs are used first in the morning.

 Orlando Fab Five Lakes Reviews